25 Factors to Consider When Adopting From China

 Parents must not have a medical condition that affects their life expectancy or ability to parent.
 Parents are ineligible to adopt if any of the following conditions apply to either parent:

-- Mental disabilities;
+- Mental or intellectual disabilities;

 - HIV/ AIDS;

-- Infectious disease that is actively contagious;
+- Any infectious disease that is actively contagious;

 - Body Mass Index (BMI) of 40 or more.

 Parents with the following mental disorders are eligible to adopt as long as the disorder is minor and well controlled by medication: